PART IIndustrial Relations (continued)

 (viii) a collective agreement is in operation; and

-(q) to decide any question that may arise in a proceeding under Part II or III.
+(q) to decide any question that may arise in a proceeding under Part II, III or IV.

 - R.S., 1985, c.
 L-2, s.
 16

 16.1 The Board may decide any matter before it without holding an oral hearing.

 Marginal note:Determination of the wishes of the majority of the employees

 17 Where the Board is required, in connection with any application made under this Part, to determine the wishes of the majority of the employees in a unit, it shall determine those wishes as of the date of the filing of the application or as of such other date as the Board considers appropriate.